All Entries must be submitted online through Encore’s registration portal.

 Our two (2) Plans are…

-In-Person events run traditionally with a full spectrum of Safety Guidelines in place.
+In-Person events run traditionally with a full spectrum of Safety Guidelines in place as needed.

-Registration will be limited to ensure maximum safety.
+Registration may be limited as needed to ensure maximum safety.

 If necessary, competition will be scheduled for performances in studio blocks.

-Should government mandates preclude In-person participation during the time of a scheduled Encore scheduled event, we will pivot to a virtual competition platform.
+Should government mandates preclude In-person participation during the time of a scheduled Encore event, we will pivot to a virtual competition platform.
 Virtual events will be held at a discounted rate.
-Studios will upload competition routines and the event will be judged virtually.
-Awards will be live streamed post event and awards will be mailed.
+Studios will upload competition routine videos and the event will be judged virtually.
+Score Results will be posted after the event and awards will be shipped.
 Directors will receive judge’s video commentary via the Encore website through the studio account portal.

 If studios choose not to participate in a virtual event, a full refund (less processing fees) will be issued.